Eagle-Eye-Solutions/integration-commerce-tools/integration/docs/installation.md

 connect, should be done manually when using a different hosting strategy by running the `connector:post-deploy:*` and `connector:pre-undeploy:*` scripts.

-Extension and Subscription modules share the same source code.
+Extension, Subscription and cleanup job modules share the same source code.
 The same artifact must be deployed, only different endpoints will be used.
 The extension module is triggered via a POST request to `/cart/service`.
 The subscription module is triggered via a POST request to `/events`.
+The cleanup job is triggered via a POST request to `/jobs/stored-basket-cleanup`.

 ## Configuration